 - SoFarSounds : A company supporting up and coming local talent, discover new sounds whilst enjoying beer on tap or BYOB

 - Architecture Tour : there's no better way to appreciate Chicago's skylines than via river boat tour – complete with Bloody Mary's, Spiked Bailey's cocoa and narrated by witty volunteers.
 Grab your camera, wrap up warm and soak up the history and character of this gorgeous city.

 Fave places to refuel

-- Lou’s pizza : this chain is only to be found in Chicago, for a taste of the classic Deep Dish – what can only be described as more like a cake, than a pizza.
-Top with ‘deep dish bloody mary’s’ served with skewers of meat and cheese.
+- Lou's pizza : this chain is only to be found in Chicago.
+Taste the classic Deep Dish – what can only be described as more like cake, than a pizza, in a good way.
+Wash down with 'deep dish bloody mary's', served with cocktail skewers of meat and cheese.

 - China Town : well priced Dim Sum, Boba Tea and SE Asian trinkets

-- The Tavern : brunch time Bloody Marys (yes this was a current theme during my time here)
+- The Tavern : best for brunch time Bloody Marys (yes this was a recurrent theme during my time here)

 - FarmHouse Chicago : Farm-themed hangout serving all-american comfort foods

 - Mindy's Hot Chocolate : best for rich desserts and winter warmers